ponylang/rfcs/text/0000-packed-structs.md

 # How We Test This

-The implementation will directly map onto LLVM's facilities.
-We'll add some tests checking that the correct LLVM types are generated, to make sure nobody accidentaly breaks the implementation in the frontend.
+The implementation will directly map onto LLVM's facilities and packed types.
+We'll add some tests checking that the LLVM type generated for a packed structure is indeed packed, to make sure nobody accidentaly breaks the implementation in the frontend.

 # Alternatives